-The first counterfactual scenario we consider endows advertisers with full information about the sites for which we observe ad buys in the data.
-We call this the ``full information'' counterfactual and denote it $C_{F}$.
+The first counterfactual scenario considers endowing advertisers with full information about the sites for which we observe ad buys in the data.
+It is labeled the ``full information'' counterfactual and denoted $C_{F}$.
 In this counterfactual scenario, we set $n_{as0}^{I}=10^{12}$ and $n_{as0}^{C}=\left\lfloor 10^{12}c_{as}\right\rfloor $, so that $\mathbb{E}[\tilde{c}_{as0}/\gamma_{a}|n_{as0}^{I},n_{as0}^{C},\gamma_{a},C_{F}]\approx c_{as}/\gamma_{a}$.\footnote{We do not use the value of $c_{as}/\gamma_{a}$ directly because i) it leads to numerical discrepancies between this ratio and simulated clicks and impressions related to floating point precision for large numbers, and ii) it completely eliminates learning.
-By setting $n^{I}=10^{12}$ advertisers' priors are strongly updated, but there is still room for learning and adaptation.} The value of $c_{as}$ is the same approximate value used in the baseline scenario, and advertisers' choice sets are restricted to observed advertiser-site pairs, as in the baseline.
+By setting $n^{I}=10^{12}$ advertisers' priors are strongly updated, but there is still sufficient opportunity for learning and adaptation.} The value of $c_{as}$ is the same value used in the baseline scenario, and advertisers' choice sets are restricted to observed advertiser-site pairs, as in the baseline.
 Hence the only difference between $C_{F}$ and $B$ lies in advertisers' prior information.
 This counterfactual yields advertiser spending and revenue as if the advertiser had already known the response they would eventually receive from ads placed on the site (i.e., an oracle prior).

-While this counterfactual can yield insights into the advertisers' losses in the baseline scenario, relative to a hypothetical situation in which they were endowed with complete information about advertising responses at their chosen sites, it does not consider how advertiser outcomes might change at sites where no spending occurred.
+While this counterfactual can yield insights into the advertisers' losses in the baseline scenario, relative to a hypothetical endowment with complete information about advertising responses at chosen sites, it does not consider how advertiser outcomes might change at sites where no spending occurred.
 As noted previously, this limitation is a consequence of only observing CTRs for sites that advertisers actually used in the data.
-Moreover, this approach to providing advertisers with better information is infeasible because full information about site match is not revealed until after sites are chosen.
+Moreover, this approach to providing advertisers with better information is infeasible because full information about site CTRs is not revealed until after sites are chosen.
 By then, it is too late for advertisers to change course.
 Hence, we consider an alternative that involves sharing information across advertisers.